 3. What do I do if I was arrested for a deportable crime in Colorado?

 An arrest is just the start of a criminal case.
-And just because an alien gets charged does not mean he/she will get convicted…
+Also, just because you get charged does not mean you will get convicted.

-However, aliens facing prosecution for deportable crimes should hire a criminal defense attorney right away in an effort to avoid a conviction.
+However, if you are facing prosecution for deportable crimes, you should hire a criminal defense attorney right away in an effort to avoid a conviction.

-4. Can convicted immigrants still stay in the U.S.?
+4. Can I still stay in the U.S. after a conviction?

-Once a defendant in Colorado is found guilty at trial or through a plea, it is difficult to overturn the conviction.
-But there are ways that could invalidate the conviction and keep an alien defendant in the U.S.:
+Once you are found guilty at trial or through a plea in Colorado, it is difficult to overturn the conviction.
+Though there are ways that could invalidate the conviction and keep you in the U.S.:

-Also called post-conviction relief, 35(c) petitions asks the judge to review whether a verdict or sentence is invalid.
-If the defendant can show that he/she was denied his/her constitutional rights, the judge may set aside the judgment.7
+Also called post-conviction relief, 35(c) petitions ask the judge to review whether your verdict or sentence is invalid.
+If you can show that you were denied your constitutional rights, the judge may set aside your judgment.7

-A motion for a new trial is where the defendant asks the trial judge for a redo.
-If the defendant can persuade the judge that the trial suffered from serious errors, the judge will overturn the verdict and schedule a new trial.
-This way, the defendant has a fresh opportunity to negotiate a good plea bargain or have a better trial.8
+A motion for a new trial is where you ask the trial judge for a redo.
+If you can persuade the judge that the trial suffered from serious errors, the judge will overturn your verdict and schedule a new trial.
+This way, you have a fresh opportunity to negotiate a good plea bargain or have a better trial.8

-A motion for reconsideration is when the defendant asks the judge to grant him a lesser sentence.
-The judge may comply if the defendant can show that the sentence was unduly harsh.
-And if the judge lowers the sentence enough, then the defendant may not be considered deportable anymore (depending on the case).9
+A motion for reconsideration is when you ask the judge to grant you a lesser sentence.
+The judge may comply if you can show that your sentence was unduly harsh.
+If the judge lowers the sentence enough, then you may not be considered deportable anymore (depending on the case).9

-If all else fails, a defendant can file a writ of habeas corpus in federal court.
-In this situation, the court reviews whether the defendant is being held illegally.
-If the court finds for the defendant, he/she may no longer be deportable.10
+If all else fails, you can file a writ of habeas corpus in federal court.
+In this situation, the court reviews whether you are being held illegally.
+If the court finds for you, you may no longer be deportable.10

 See our related article, ICE in Denver – Are they still apprehending people?